Moroccan Liberal Party

-The Moroccan Liberal Party is a Moroccan political party that promotes a liberal economic vision based on entrepreneurial freedom and social justice, while embracing the cultural, family, and institutional values of Moroccan society.
+The Moroccan Liberal Party is a political party in Morocco that promotes a liberal economic vision based on entrepreneurial freedom and social justice, while embracing the cultural, family, and institutional values of Moroccan society.

 History

-The party was founded on 23 March 2002, by lawyer and former Minister of Human Rights Mohamed Ziane, following a split from the Constitutional Union.
+The party was founded on 23 March 2002, by lawyer and former Minister of Human Rights Mohammed Ziane, following a split from the Constitutional Union.

 In January 2021, Isaac Charia was unanimously elected as the new Secretary General during an extraordinary party congress.

 In March 2023, the party announced a reorganization of its internal structures and an openness to youth, women, and skilled Moroccan professionals, including members of the diaspora.

+In October (3, 4, 5) 2025, the party held its fifth conference.
+The preparatory committee considered this conference a step towards to reinforce the party's presence on the Moroccan national political scene.
+After the conference, they shared a final statement about the party's positions on seven points:

+1- The organization of the conference and its results.